-The government has provided Barking and Dagenham, along with other London Boroughs, a bursary fund to provide to 16-19 year old students in education.
+The government has provided Barking and Dagenham, along with other London Boroughs, a Bursary Fund for 16-19 year old students in full-time education to meet individual needs.
+For example, transport, meals, books and equipment.

-The Southern Consortium and other school sixth forms in Barking and Dagenham will distribute this fund equally to all students registered as in receipt of ‘free school meals’ on joining the sixth form.
+The Southern Consortium and other school sixth forms in Barking and Dagenham (together) will distribute this fund equally to all students registered as in receipt of ‘free school meals’ during their time in the sixth form.
+The amount paid will vary.
+It is usually £20-25 paid fortnightly.

 All of the four school sixth forms within the Southern Consortium have specialist and dedicated sixth form areas for their learning environment.